-- Develop a more realistic outlook on a career - Understand better what you want and do not want in a career • - Be introduced to a career that you may not have considered - Gain experience to include on your high school resume • - Expand your networking contacts
+• Develop a more realistic outlook on a career

+- Be introduced to a career that you may not have considered - Gain experience to include on your high school resume - Expand your networking contacts

 Students are allowed 2 excused job shadows in grades 11 and 12.
 Special consideration will be given for additional excused job shadows during a student's senior year as deemed necessary by Administration or the School Counselor.